decapbridge/decapbridge-web/content/collections/docs/source-available.md

 DecapBridge on Github: [https://github.com/decapbridge/](https://github.com/decapbridge/)

-The code is not MIT licensed however, it us under a BSL license with custom terms.
+The code is not MIT licensed however, it is under a BSL license with custom terms.
 In short:

 - You can view the source code and contribute to the project
 - You can fork, but cannot change the name or brand